AndreLuque/Blackjack/README.md

 # Blackjack
 Blackjack casino game.
 Download all fonts and images to work.
-Uses module pygame.
+Uses module pygame and typing.